Getting Started: Desmos Graphing Calculator

 Welcome!
 The Desmos Graphing Calculator allows you to plot points, graph curves, evaluate functions, and much more.

-Plotting Points and Graphing Curves
+Plot Points and Graph Curves

 GIF created in the Desmos Graphing Calculator graphing (1,3), y=-2x+4, and y=x^2+1.

-Points of Interest
+Identify Points of Interest

-When you graph an expression or equation, you will notice points of interest in gray on your graph.
-For example, when you graph \(f(x)=-2x+4\) you will see two points of interest for the x and y intercepts.
-Graphing another function, like \(g(x)=x^2+1\), will show the points of intersection of the two curves.
-To see the points of interest, select the curve you’re interested in (you can click on it on the graph or on its expression line).
+To see the points of interest, select the curve on the graph or on its expression line.
 Hover over the points of interest to reveal the labeled coordinates of the point.
-Select a point to display the label (the label will remain on the screen until you deselect the point).
+Select a point to display the label, which will remain on the screen until you deselect the point.

 GIF highlighting the intersections of f(x)=-2x+4 and g(x)=x^2+1 as well as the intercepts.

-Exporting Points of Interest to the Expression List
+Export Points of Interest

 GIF showing how to copy and paste a point of interest into the expression list.